 Affecting an estimated 1.3 million Americans, rheumatoid arthritis is a chronic condition that affects the joints and can lead to permanent disability.
-Board-certified rheumatologist, Jose A. Pando, MD, and his team of providers at Delaware Arthritis in Lewes, Delaware, specializes in managing rheumatoid arthritis and offers the most advanced treatments for this chronic condition to help reduce joint damage and improve quality of life.
+Board-certified rheumatologist, Jose A. Pando, MD, and his team of providers at Delaware Arthritis in Lewes, Delaware, and Millville, Delaware, specializes in managing rheumatoid arthritis and offers the most advanced treatments for this chronic condition to help reduce joint damage and improve quality of life.
 To schedule an appointment, call the office or request online today.

 Rheumatoid arthritis is an autoimmune disorder, which means the condition causes your immune system to mistakenly attack the healthy cells in your body leading to inflammation.

 Rheumatoid arthritis most commonly affects the lining of your joints, which can lead to joint damage and deformity.
 However, the autoimmune disease can also attack other parts of your body, including your skin, eyes, heart, lungs, and blood vessels.

 Researchers aren’t sure what causes rheumatoid arthritis, but you may be at risk of developing the chronic condition if it runs in your family.
 It also tends to occur in women more often than men.

 Rheumatoid arthritis can cause a range of symptoms and you may find that your symptoms come and go.
 Common symptoms include:

 In the early stages of the disease, you may notice these symptoms in the smaller joints of your body, such as your fingers and toes.
 As time goes on, the condition may begin to affect your larger joints, such as your wrists, knees, hips, or shoulders.

 Dr. Pando and his team conduct comprehensive examinations when you come to the office with concerns about rheumatoid arthritis.
 Getting a diagnosis early on in the course of the disease may help prevent any permanent damage to your joint.